 Overall format: approximately 44 didactic days per year, 4 hours per day

 Didactic III or

 Course directors: Rebecca Wysoske, MD

 Description: This is a longitudinal course throughout the program with all residents together.
 This course reviews all aspects of the patient-doctor relationship and career development.
-It is concerned with residents’ attitudinal development with a strong emphasis on wellness, professionalism, scholarship, lifelong learning and ethical issues with a central focus on a psychiatrist’s responsibility to patients.
+It is concerned with residents’ attitudinal development with a strong emphasis on wellness, professionalism, scholarship, lifelong learning, societal and ethical issues with a central focus on a psychiatrist’s responsibility to patients.

 Introduction to Psychiatry

 Course Directors: Daniel Gih, MD and Jeana Benton, MD

 Description: Overview of general psychopharmacology and management of common conditions of mood, personality, addiction, and psychotic disorders encountered in the inpatient and emergency room settings.
 Format includes lectures, case formulation and discussion.

 Stress Management and Resiliency Training [SMART]